Preston Corporation Tramways

 Two conductors and a motorman with what would appear to be a brand new Tramcar No 6 on a service for Fulwood Barracks — photo undated, but almost certainly taken in June 1904 when this route opened.
 Photo copyright of the Harris Museum and Art Gallery, Preston; courtesy of the Harris Museum and Art Gallery, Preston (see link).

-A blow-up of the above photograph showing the two conductors, both of whom are wearing informal attire.
+An enlargement of the above photograph showing the two conductors, both of whom are wearing informal attire.

 Tramcar No 6 again, clearly in pristine condition, and in revenue-earning service — photo undated, but almost certainly taken in 1904.
 Richard Rosa Collection.

-Motorman R Watton at the controls of Tramcar No 15 in Tulketh Road — photo dated 1904.
+Motorman R. Watton at the controls of Tramcar No 15 in Tulketh Road — photo dated 1904.
 Photo copyright of the Harris Museum and Art Gallery, Preston; courtesy of the Harris Museum and Art Gallery, Preston (see link).

-PCT motorman (employee No 35) — photo undated, but from the moustache, probably Edwardian.
+A PCT motorman (employee No 35) — photo undated, but from the moustache, probably Edwardian.
 Photo courtesy of Graham Willans, via the Preston Digital Archive (see link).

 A rather youthful-looking PCT conductor (employee No 119).
 Whilst his collars clearly display his employee number, the epaulettes would appear to have system initials, 'P C T'.
 Photo courtesy of Graham Willans, via the Preston Digital Archive (see link).

-Preston Corporation Tramways conductor (Employee No 141) in his 'lancer-style' tunic — photo undated, but possibly taken in the 1920s.
+Preston Corporation Tramways conductor (Employee No 141) in his lancer-style tunic — photo undated, but possibly taken in the 1920s.
 Author's Collection.

 A Preston motorman at the controls of Tramcar No 27 with a service bound for the football ground — photo undated, but probably taken in the early 1930s.
 Photo by M J O'Connor, courtesy of the National Tramway Museum.